-I love my headlamp because it has a red light setting on it which doesn’t disturb them as white light does.
+I love my headlamp because it has a red light setting on it which doesn’t disturb them like white light does.
 I use it when adding birds or doing a headcount before I shut the coop for the night.

 As young hens grow into maturity, the pecking order will change so expect some squabbling.
 Once they have slept in the coop for 2 – 3 nights, they’ll get along better.

 Adjust Your Feed When Adding Chicks or Pullets to the Flock

 We free-range our birds so they only get a little feed at night to get them to come into the yard so we can shut the big gate.

 They’re used to being in the grow-out coop and they want to go back there.
 Sometimes they want to sleep in the bottom row of nests in the coop.